 The Moto X (2014) updates a successful recipe but doesn’t bring anything particularly new to the table.
 Unless metal edges or naming your phone is the one feature you’ve been waiting for, it seems clear that Motorola could have done more.
 Not necessarily in terms of tons of new software features or gimmicky add-ons, but perhaps a little of the budget reserved for making the new Moto X look so great would have been more wisely invested in a larger battery or better camera software.

 Still, these are things that can be tweaked by software updates, so if you’re looking for a great looking phone (that can be custom built via Moto Maker) with a fast interface, barely-there bloatware, speedy updates and fantastic hands-free capabilities then the Moto X is a great choice.
-Especially when you consider it only costs 499 USD for the 16 GB version: the new Moto X is easily the best looking, best feeling, and most premium-styled device in its price range.
+The new Moto X is easily the best looking, best feeling, and most premium-styled device in its price range.
 But if a better-than-average camera and all day battery life are key factors you may just have to wait for the next one.